tino-onit/tino-onit.github.io/_posts/2024-02-15-FortiGate-Naming-Schema.md

 # FortiGate Naming Schema

+While browsing around for any on firewall object/policy naming suggestions, I found this post on reddit.
+While Its a nice and very thorough document, I do suggest (as this is what I did) to take the info and make it your own.
+Essentially, reading that post gave me some good ideas in the direction I wanted to take in my firewall naming schema

 A suggested nomenclature for FortiGate firewall configurations, as first documented by the illustrious [/u/VeryStrongBoi](https://www.reddit.com/user/VeryStrongBoi/) in the following thread:

 [Firewall object naming - What's your standard?](https://www.reddit.com/r/fortinet/comments/q1vqfi/firewall_object_naming_whats_you_standard/)